townim-faisal/ETL-Pipeline/README.md

 ## Database

-After building image in docker-compose, you could manually import the database of source DB and target DB, though the db will initiated through [docker-compose.yml](docker-compose.yml) file.
+After building image in docker-compose, the source and target DB will be initiated through [docker-compose.yml](docker-compose.yml).
+But, if you want, you could manually import the database of source DB and target DB.

-Go to phpMyadmin and import [sourcedb.zip](sql/sourcedb.zip) in `sourcedb` database.
+>Manual Import DB: Go to phpMyadmin and import [sourcedb.zip](sql/sourcedb.zip) in `sourcedb` database.

-Go to pgAdmin and open `Query Tool` for targert database.
+>Go to pgAdmin and open `Query Tool` for targert database.
 Then, paste the sql from [targetdb.sql](sql/targetdb.sql) in there and run it.
 It will create the necessary functions and tables.

+Source DB has 6 tables. `restaurants` table holds the information of restaurants where the customer will order. `users` tables has the information of customer, rider and restaurant owners. `food` table has the information of fodds belong to the restaurants with food type. `orders`, `food_order` and `order_status` have the information of order created by the customer.

 <p align="center">
 Figure: Source DB diagram (MySQL)
 <img src="images/sourcedb.png">
 </p>

-Target DB is following snowflake schema.
+Target DB is following snowflake schema because it represents as Data Warehouse.
 Here, after addressing the buisness goal, order is the transaction.
 So, I put order as fact table and other as dimension table.

 <p align="center">
 Figure: Target DB diagram (Postgres) [Data warehouse]
 <img src="images/sourcedb.png">
 </p>

-N.B. [sourcedb_ingestion_dummy_data.py](sql/sourcedb_ingestion_dummy_data.py) script will help to generate 5000 orders with tables and databases in local MySQL.
-Similarly, use [target_db_table_with_functions.py](sql/target_db_table_with_functions.py) script for target DB.
+> N.B.
+Source DB can be more normalized using DB normalization, but the primary focus for this project is on target DB design. [sourcedb_ingestion_dummy_data.py](sql/sourcedb_ingestion_dummy_data.py) script will help to generate dummy 5000 orders with tables and databases in local test MySQL DB.
+Similarly, use [target_db_table_with_functions.py](sql/target_db_table_with_functions.py) script for your local test Postgres DB.

 ## Environment and Configuration File
 The [.env](.env) file shares the environment variables for [docker-compose.yml](docker-compose.yml) file.